googleapis/cloud-trace-nodejs/plugins.md

 Runs the given function in a child span corresponding to an incoming request.
 The provided function should accept a `ChildSpan` object, which represents a child span.

-Runs the given function in a root span corresponding to an incoming request, passing it the result of calling `api.createTransaction(options)`.
-The provided function should accept a nullable `Transaction` object.
-If `null` is provided, the function should proceed as if nothing is being traced.

 #### `transaction.addLabel(key, value) | childSpan.addLabel(key, value)`
 * `key`: `string`